Forest City in Meeker County, Minnesota — The American Midwest (Upper Plains)

 Site of Forest City Stockade

 Location.
 45° 11.726′ N, 94° 27.751′ W. Marker is in Forest City, Minnesota, in Meeker County.
 Marker can be reached from 309th Street 0.2 miles east of Minnesota Highway 24, on the left when traveling east.
-Click for map.
+Touch for map.
 Marker is in this post office area: Litchfield MN 55355, United States of America.
+Touch for directions.

 Also see . . .